-- 7. Even before the Mitigation Hierarchy can be applied, it is essential to have an understanding of which land or water areas harbor biodiversity and ecosystem services that are so unique and irreplaceable that they should be regarded as "no-go areas" where any damaging development activities should not be allowed.
+Even before the Mitigation Hierarchy can be applied, it is essential to have an understanding of which land or water areas harbor biodiversity and ecosystem services that are so unique and irreplaceable that they should be regarded as "no-go areas" where damaging development activities should not be allowed.
 Though Mozambique has inadequate data to be able to define such areas in a comprehensive manner nationwide, there are known sites within Mozambique that do contain unique biodiversity.
-These should be no-go areas where damaging development projects should entirely be avoided, since the unique biodiversity features that would be lost at such sites could not feasibly be offset. - 8.
-This Roadmap seeks to provide a workable framework for appropriate biodiversity offsets in Mozambique, despite existing constraints of data deficiency, institutional immaturity, and underdeveloped human capacity.
-The Roadmap and its recommendations must be viewed from this perspective.
+These should be no-go areas where damaging development projects should entirely be avoided, since the unique biodiversity features that would be lost at such sites could not feasibly be offset.

+This Roadmap seeks to provide a workable framework for appropriate biodiversity offsets in Mozambique, despite existing constraints of data deficiency, institutional weaknesses, and underdeveloped human capacity.
 Industrial development will not wait for perfect biological knowledge to be obtained first.
 Even with constraints, No Net Loss is a valuable goal to aim for and a useful tool for helping the national Government to achieve its biodiversity objectives.
 This Roadmap will need to be updated and adapted as new information becomes available, and should assist in providing some of that new information itself.
-It is, however, primarily designed as a short-term planning document.
-As such, this Roadmap proposes implementable actions within the current national context, using the best currently available information and tools.
+It is primarily designed as a short-term planning document.
+As such, this Roadmap proposes implementable actions within the current national context, using the best available information and tools.

-1.3 International Drivers for No Net Loss Behavior
+International Drivers for No Net Loss Behavior

-- 9. While the desire of some corporate entities to be good environmental citizens does play a role, the main drivers for the increase in no net loss projects come from recent environmental standards put in place by development finance organizations.
+While the desire of some corporate entities to be good environmental citizens does play a role, the main drivers for the increase in no net loss projects come from recent environmental standards put in place by development finance organizations.
 In particular, the International Finance Corporation (IFC) has a series of Performance Standards (PS's) for all its private sector clients.
 These Standards (updated in 2012), particularly PS6, require that the Mitigation Hierarchy be fully complied with, including the identification of any significant residual impacts.
-PS6 then goes on to divide habitats in three main categories: Modified, Natural, and Critical.5 While in Modified Habitats, the performance standard only requires application of the mitigation hierarchy as appropriate, in Natural Habitats No Net Loss outcome is required where feasible6, and in Critical Habitat, a Net Gain of the critical biodiversity values impacted is prescribed.7 - 10.
+PS6 then goes on to divide habitats in three main categories: Modified, Natural, and Critical.5 While in Modified Habitats, the performance standard only requires application of the mitigation hierarchy as appropriate, in Natural Habitats a No Net Loss outcome is required where feasible,6 and in Critical Habitats, a Net Gain of the critical biodiversity values impacted is prescribed.7

 As these are obligatory standards for all projects that receive IFC funding, their importance for project developers should not be underestimated.
 In Mozambique, several large companies are receiving IFC funding, such as Portucel and Lurio Green Resources in the forestry sector and SASOL, the largest South African natural gas company, in the petroleum sector.
 IFC is also planning to participate in the Tete-Nacala railway line, owned by a consortium led by Vale.
-IFC is searching for additional investments in Mozambique as well. - 11.

 IFC standards are increasingly used by other lenders as well.
-Approximately 80 major financial institutions have now committed to the Equator Principles (EP), which have been designed to "ensure that the Projects [they] finance and advise on are developed in a manner that is socially responsible and reflects sound environmental management practices."
-While these are voluntary standards, Equator banks provide approximately 70% of the international finance in the developing world, making them major players in every market across the African continent, including Mozambique.
+Approximately 80 major financial institutions have now committed to the Equator Principles (EP), which have been designed to "ensure that the Projects [they] finance and advise on are developed in a manner that is socially responsible and reflects sound environmental management practices."8 While these are voluntary standards, Equator banks provide approximately 70% of the international finance in the developing world, making them major players in every market across the African continent, including Mozambique.